abhim0055/ELK-Stack/ReadMe.md

     sudo docker-compose up -d

-    #This will runs the ElasticSearch, logstash and Kibana running in detached mode
+    #This will runs the ElasticSearch, logstash and Kibana conatiners in detached mode (Background)

 STEP 8: Access Kibana UI using below URL